The University of Maine System Has Changed Health Insurance Offering to the Student Health Insurance Program (SHIP)

 Option 3 – Voluntary Student Health Insurance Policy (SHIP)

-The University of Maine System is offering a voluntary student health insurance policy with UnitedHealthcare for the 2022/2023 academic year.
+The University of Maine System is offering a voluntary student health insurance policy with UnitedHealthcare.
 Students should visit the Gallagher website (External Site) to sign up for the plan.
-The estimated cost for this policy will be $3,918.
 If you choose this option, you must sign-up and pay for the policy directly through A.J.
-Gallagher, our insurance broker.
+Gallagher, the insurance broker.
 Installment payment plans are available.
 Credit card payments will include a 3% surcharge.
 Enrollment and credit hour conditions may apply.

 Additional information about this option is available by visiting the Gallagher website (External Site).

 Affordable health insurance provides the financial stability and peace of mind students need to be successful in college.
-While it will no longer be required, the University of Maine System strongly encourages students to acquire health insurance coverage that meets their individual needs.
+The University of Maine System strongly encourages students to acquire health insurance coverage that meets their individual needs.
 There are cost-effective options available for many students, including expanded eligibility for income-based premium subsidies.

 Frequently Asked Questions